3kh0/ext-remover/README.md

 # ext remover

+## ATTENTION ALL SYS ADMINS!!!

+Hello, I am Echo and I created this repo in order to give exploits for the masses and to prove one thing, chromebooks are literal trash, and a poor excuse for a computer.
+They are full of exploits, you might think you blocked/patched them all but then 3 more pop up.
+It is a endless game of wack-a-mole.
+Treat your students to a windows computer, they will thank you.
+And don't you dare start to think "My school district does not have that kind of money", it most likely does!
+How much are you paying the blocker companies?
+Think about that.

+## Back to your scheduled programming

 ![image](https://user-images.githubusercontent.com/58097612/191354621-bf7ff072-b9d7-46b5-994a-4d2adbf0e4f3.png)

 Bookmarklet exploit that can force-disable any extension installed on Google Chrome.
 Also known as LTBEEF.
+And for some reason I put a unenroll exploit aswell yippee

 **DO NOT UPDATE YOUR CHROMEBOOK!
 This exploit has been patched in versions 106 and above, so do not update!** If you version is above 106, [try this method](https://github.com/3kh0/ext-remover#v106-and-above)